 - Any cardiovascular condition – including high blood pressure or cholesterol

 And if you’ve had any of the following in the past two years relating to your medical condition:

 - Medical appointments

 - If a medical condition is ‘excluded’ on my travel insurance what does that mean?

 - This means that any travel insurance claim which relates either directly or indirectly to all the excluded medical conditions will not be covered by your policy.
 However, cover remains in place for any other unrelated insurance claim.

 - Can I take out travel insurance if I am currently being diagnosed, under referral, awaiting an operation or haven’t been discharged from outpatient care?

-- As long as you are not travelling against the advice of a doctor, have not received a terminal prognosis and are not travelling for a medical consultation or treatment, we may be able to offer you some level of travel insurance cover.
+- As long as you are not travelling against the advice of a doctor and are not travelling for a medical consultation or treatment, we may be able to offer you some level of travel insurance cover.